Chart Color Schemes

 Dicky Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the region: Caloundra Transport Hub, and Caloundra to Currimundi Active Transport Corridor.
-Other notable projects are Lagune Moffat Beach and Caloundra Transport Corridor Upgrade.
-The following details those most relevant.
+Two projects identified by AreaSearch are likely to impact the area: Caloundra Transport Hub and Caloundra to Currimundi Active Transport Corridor.
+Other notable projects include Lagune Moffat Beach and Caloundra Transport Corridor Upgrade, with details below focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.